Lady Margaret Hall, Oxford: Growth and development

 Before 1920, the university refused to give academic degrees to women and would not acknowledge them as full members of the university.
 (Some of these women, nicknamed the steamboat ladies, were awarded ad eundem degrees by Trinity College Dublin, between 1904 and 1907.)
 In 1920 the first women graduated from the college at the Sheldonian Theatre and the principal at the time, Henrietta Jex-Blake, was given an honorary degree.

 During the Second World War women were not permitted to fight on the front line, and thus many of the students and fellows took up other roles to aid in the war effort, becoming nurses, firefighters and ambulance drivers.
 The Fellows' Lawn was dug up and the students grew vegetables as part of the Dig for Victory campaign.

 In 1979, one hundred years after its foundation, the college began admitting men as well as women; it was the first of the women's colleges to do so, along with St. Anne's.

 Members of the college

+In 1897 the suffragist, Kathleen Courtney went to LMH to study modern languages, forming a friendship with fellow suffragist Maude Royden.
+She shares memories of LMH in an interview with the historian, Brian Harrison as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

-In 1919 J. R. R. Tolkien started to give private tuition to students at Oxford, including members of LMH where his tuition was much needed given the limited resources and tutors the college had in its early years.
-Later his daughter, Priscilla Tolkien, attended the college, graduating in 1951.
+In 1919, J. R. R. Tolkien started to give private tuition to students at Oxford, including members of LMH, where his tuition was much needed given the college's limited resources and tutors in its early years.
+Later his daughter, Priscilla Reuel Tolkien, attended the college, graduating in 1951.

-In 1948 Harper Lee, the future author of To Kill a Mockingbird, was a visiting student at LMH.
+In 1948, Harper Lee, the future author of To Kill a Mockingbird, was a visiting student at LMH.

-In 2017 Malala Yousafzai, the youngest-ever Nobel Prize Peace laureate and Pakistani campaigner for girls' education, became a student of the college; she described the interview as "the hardest interview of [her] life", and received an offer of AAA in her A-Levels.
+In 2017, Malala Yousafzai, the youngest-ever Nobel Prize Peace laureate and Pakistani campaigner for girls' education, became a student of the college; she described the interview as "the hardest interview of [her] life", and received an offer of AAA in her A-Levels.
 She graduated in 2020.
 Also in 2017, prospective Chemistry student Brian White faced deportation at the hands of the Home Office, but was able to take up his place at the college.